Original Cast Album: Company: Synopsis

-Filled with behind the scenes footage of the marathon recording process at the Columbia Records studio at East 30th Street and Third Avenue on the first Sunday in May, the film captures both the musical direction and insight of composer Sondheim.
-Several of Company songs appear in the film, including "Another Hundred People", "Getting Married Today", and "Being Alive"—all recorded with a live orchestra, done in multiple takes, over the course of a lengthy studio session.
+Filled with behind-the-scenes footage of the painstaking studio recording process, the film captures both the musical direction and insight of composer Sondheim.
+Several Company songs appear in the film, including "Another Hundred People", "Getting Married Today", and "Being Alive"—all recorded with a live orchestra, done in multiple takes, over the course of a lengthy studio session.

 Eventually, several hours past midnight, only "The Ladies Who Lunch" remains to be recorded.
 Elaine Stritch, Sondheim, and the orchestra are all clearly suffering the effects of the prolonged recording session.
 Stritch struggles repeatedly to record a satisfactory version of the song, even going so far as to slightly drop the key for a few takes.
 Her voice continues to degrade as her energy ebbs away.
 There is increasing tension between the struggling Stritch, producer Thomas Z. Shepard, and Sondheim.

 Shortly before dawn, the decision is made to wrap.
 A final orchestral take is recorded, with a plan to have Stritch return to the studio to record her vocal separately.
 The film cuts to a revitalized Stritch, in full hair and makeup (in preparation for a Wednesday matinee performance of the show), triumphantly singing "The Ladies Who Lunch".